sagar-sehgal/Employee-Database/README.md

-# Employee-Database
-MEMBERS -
-Sagar(Leader) sagar.r16@iiits.in
-Rahul Kumar rahul.k16@iiits.in
-Shubham Gupta shubham.g16@iiits.in
-Adamya Gupta adamya.g16@iiits.in

-# Description:
+# Employee Database

-This project will help to perform some specific   tasks   related   for   maintaining   an
-Employee   Database .
-This database will have the details of the employees working in  a
-certain   company i.e employee ID,name,department,hiring date,manager ID .
-Employee's
-ID are used as a primary key.
+This project will help to perform some specific   tasks   related   for   maintaining   an Employee   Database .
+This database will have the details of the employees working in  a  certain   company i.e employee ID, name, department, hiring date, manager ID.
+Employee's ID are used as a primary key.

 The project functions perform the following tasks:-

-# 1.Creates a new record.
+1. Creates a new record.
-# 2.Search  records.
+2. Search  records.
-# 3.Modify records.
+3. Modify records.
-# 4.Delete records.
+4. Delete records.
-# 5.Print records
+5. Print records

 The program consists of following structures:

-# 1.Employee
+### 1.Employee
 	The department node consists of the following parameters:
 		>>>Department id
 		>>>Department name
 		>>>Total no. of managers
 		>>>Total no. of employees
-# 2.Manager
+### 2.Manager
 	The manager node consists of following parameters
 		>>>Employee id--decided automatically
 		>>>Manager id---manager id of a manager is always zero